John Minor Maury: Biography

 Lewis learned of the War of 1812 when he arrived in China in March 1813.
 He promptly resigned as captain of the Packet and made plans to depart for the United States, but business affairs and his health kept him in Macau long enough to become stranded when the English blockaded the harbor beginning May 18, 1813.
 Lewis was unable to return to the US until after the war.

 Maury knew nothing about the war against England until October 25, 1813, when the USS Essex appeared outside Taiohae Bay.
 During Lewis' absence, Maury continued to trade with the islanders for sandalwood and did his best to manage the men he commanded.
 He had considerable difficulty with Lecatt, who refused to accept Maury's authority for several weeks until crew desertions aboard the Lydia compelled the schooner's captain to seek Maury's assistance in getting them back.
 Lecatt was also responsible indirectly for the death of Phineas Fairbanks: Lecatt put Fairbanks ashore amongst the Typee, where he became the first known instance of a white man killed by natives in the Marquesas Islands.

-Upon the arrival of the Essex Maury learned of the War of 1812 and immediately signed on with David Porter (naval officer).
-He assisted in the building of a fort at Taiohae before he was assigned as first officer of the Essex Junior, which became a Cartel (ship) after the Essex was defeated by HMS Phoebe (1795).
+Upon the arrival of the Essex Maury learned of the War of 1812 and immediately signed on with David Porter.
+He assisted in the building of a fort at Taiohae before he was assigned as first officer of the Essex Junior, which became a cartel after the Essex was defeated by HMS Phoebe.
 The Essex Junior returned to the United States in July, 1814.

 Upon his return, Maury made his way to upstate New York in time to participate with the Battle of Lake Champlain as a subordinate of Commander Thomas Macdonough.
 He subsequently wrote to a friend in Fredericksburg, "We have gained a glorious victory.
 I hope the most important result of it will be to confirm the wavering allegiance of New York and Vermont to the Union.
 They have been threatening to secede unless peace be made with England on any terms!"

 After the war, Maury traveled over the Appalacian Mountains to visit his family, who relocated near Franklin, Ohio at about the same time as Maury entered the navy.
 It was during this visit, around late 1814 or early 1815, that he told his siblings, including his youngest brother, Matthew Fontaine Maury, the stories of his island adventure.

-Maury's next service was on the USS Guerriere (1814) in the Mediterranean Sea.
+Maury's next service was on the USS Guerriere in the Mediterranean Sea.
 He returned to Fredericksburg after that and married his first cousin, Eliza Maury, on April 3, 1817.
-He then sailed with the USS Macedonian (1810) as first lieutenant on a tour of duty along the South American coast.
+He then sailed with the USS Macedonian as first lieutenant on a tour of duty along the South American coast.
 When that tour concluded, he transferred to the Mediterranean squadron, and again, David Porter was his commander.
 During that tour, he served for a time as flag captain of the Mediterranean fleet and was acting captain of the supply ship Decoy when he contracted yellow fever, and died just off Norfolk, Virginia, on June 23, 1823.